Floer theory and flips: Maurer-Cartan moduli space

-for some $y$.
-The equation $y^2 = q^{A_2 - A_1}$ has a solution in $\cR(L) \cong \Lambda^\times$ if and only if $A_1 = A_2$.
-Thus only in this case (the case that the Lagrangian is Hamiltonian isotopic to the equator) one has non-trivial Floer cohomology. \end{example}
+\section{Maurer-Cartan moduli space}

-\subsection{Maurer-Cartan moduli space}
+This section contains a version of the results of Fukaya-Oh-Ohta-Ono \llabel{refhere} \cite[Section 3.6]{fooo} on solutions to the projective Maurer-Cartan equation, adapted to the Morse setting.
+In particular we define a {\em cohomology complex} associated to an \ainfty algebra satisfying suitable convergence conditions.

-In this section we define a {\em cohomology complex} associated to an \ainfty algebra satisfying suitable convergence conditions which is a complex of vector bundles over a space of solutions to a {\em weak Maurer-Cartan equation}.
-Let $A$ be a \ainfty algebra defined over $\Lambda_{\ge 0}$ with strict unit $e_A$.
-Suppose that the vector space underlying $A$ is a finite rank and free $\Lambda_{ \ge 0}$-module and furthermore admits a $\Z$-grading; we write
+The Floer complex is a complex of vector bundles over a space of solutions to a {\em projective Maurer-Cartan equation}.
+Let $A$ be an \ainfty algebra free and finitely generated over the Novikov ring $\Lambda_{\ge 0}$.
+Such $A$ is {\em convergent} if $\on{val}_q(\mu^0(1)) > 0$.
+Let